 To Make the Batter

-- Put the room-temperature butter in a large bowl.
-Use an electric hand mixer (or stand mixer) to beat it on medium speed until it is light and fluffy, about 1-2 minutes.
+- Put the 5.6 oz unsalted butter (12 Tbsp; at room temperature) in a large bowl.
+Use an electric hand mixer (or stand mixer) to beat it on medium speed until it is light and fluffy, about 1–2 minutes.
 The butter will be pale in color and have lots of little tails forming around the beaters.
 Tip: This process adds air to the mixture and is crucial for a light and delicate cake texture.

-- Add the sugar to the whipped butter.
+- Add 160 g sugar (¾ cup + 2 tsp) to the whipped butter.
 Cream the butter and sugar thoroughly on medium (not high) speed, about 5 minutes, until it is light and fluffy.
 The color is pale and the sugar is completely dissolved.
 Tip: The sharp sugar grains cut through the butter and create the tiny air pockets that aerate the batter and cause leavening.
 This process is very important for the light and delicate texture of the pound cake.

-- Crack the eggs in a small bowl and whisk well.
+- Crack 4 large eggs (50 g each w/o shell) in a small bowl and whisk well.

 - If there is a slightly curdled appearance to the batter after adding the eggs, don’t worry.
 The emulsification is usually complete enough that the batter will become smooth when you add the flour.
 The flour helps to absorb some of the excess water, too.

 - Next, add the dry ingredients in three stages.
-Put the cake flour, baking powder, and salt in a fine-mesh sieve.
+Put 200 g cake flour (1⅔ cups), 1 tsp baking powder, and ¼ tsp Diamond Crystal kosher salt in a fine-mesh sieve.
 Sift one-third of these dry ingredients into the bowl of the egg mixture.
-Switch to a silicone spatula (or use a mixer on the lowest speed) and combine the mixture by hand so you can scrape the bottom of the bowl to get any dry pockets of flour.
+Switch to a silicone spatula (or use a mixer on the lowest speed) and fold the mixture by hand so you can scrape the bottom of the bowl to get any dry pockets of flour.

-- Now, add another one-third of the dry ingredients and mix again.
+- Now, add another one-third of the dry ingredients and fold again.

 To Incorporate the Matcha

-- Next, make a paste with the matcha: Heat the milk in a microwave or saucepan until warm (roughly body temperature).
-Gradually add the milk, 1 Tbsp at a time, to the matcha in a medium bowl.
+- Next, make a paste with the matcha: Heat ¼ cup milk in a microwave or saucepan until warm (roughly body temperature).
+Gradually add the milk, 1 Tbsp at a time, to 3 Tbsp matcha (green tea powder) in a medium bowl.
 Whisk well until combined.
+Optionally, you can sift the matcha in a fine-mesh sieve first before mixing with the warm milk.
 Tip: Warm liquid is easier to blend with matcha.

-- Add one-third of the batter to the bowl with the matcha.
+- Add one-third of the batter to the bowl with the matcha paste.

 - Use a silicone spatula to fold the batter into the matcha paste just until the it's smooth and homogenous.
 Do not overmix.